 You only have a few choices on the menu at these huts and guess what, we couldn’t read any of it!
 We got in line anyway.
-It was similar to getting in line, cafeteria style.
+It was similar to getting in line, cafeteria-style.
 We were wondering how this would go, what would we order and how?? 😕 🤷♂️And then BINGO, as we should have expected in Zagreb this wonderful lady from the kitchen came to our rescue to help us with the menu!
 Were we that obvious?! 🤣 Barbecued pork, please!
 Hvala!

 What’s for dinner? –

 When you are away for this long, you have to eat-in as much as possible.
-Basically we’ve been dining out about the same amount of time as if we were at home.
+Basically, we’ve been dining out about the same amount of time as if we were at home.
 When eating out we’ve been seeking out regionally dishes.

 When cooking for ourselves you lack a lot of the staples you normally would have at home but you make do with what you have and it works.
 It’s all about checking out the grocery stores and market and being creative.

 Here below Bernard is cooking up his signature dish!
-For some odd reason this is a dish that he typically only makes when we travel and it’s to die for!
+For some odd reason, this is a dish that he typically only makes when we travel and it’s to die for!
 Pasta, fresh pesto & not too sure what else.
 It’s never good to know the chef’s recipe! 😊 La p’tite nappe champêtre often comes out of hiding for these meals.

-UPDATE– Do you remember us mentioning the following in a previous post – For 150 years now, the street lights of the upper town gets illuminated manually, one by one.
+UPDATE– Do you remember us mentioning the following in a previous post – for 150 years now, the street lights of the upper town gets illuminated manually, one by one.
 There are still 214 of them.
 We are on a mission to catch this guy in the act before we leave Zagreb.
 We’ll let you know if we do!
-Well guess what, we hunted him down!
-There was myself and a couple of other women following him around and taking pictures.
+Well, guess what, we hunted him down!
+There was me and a couple of other women following him around and taking pictures.
 I was so excited that most of my pictures didn’t turn out! 😊 He seemed quite amused by the whole Paparazzi scene.
 We got lots of big smiles.😊

-After all that running around tracking down the lantern guy it’s now time to relax, stroll the upper town and admire all the lanterns.
+After all that running around tracking down the lantern guy, it’s now time to relax, stroll the upper town and admire all the lanterns.